-Mr. Lee Cheong Yuen ("Mr. Lee"), aged 56, is the Chairman and an executive Director.
-Mr. Lee is also the chairman of the Nomination Committee and a member of Remuneration Committee.
+Mr. Lee Cheong Yuen ("Mr. Lee"), aged 57, is the Chairman, Chief Executive Officer and an executive Director of the Company.
+Mr. Lee is also the chairman of the Nomination Committee and a member of Remuneration Committee of the Company.
 Mr. Lee is primarily responsible for overseeing the business development, in-house operations, overall strategic planning, devising market strategies and business expansion plans of the Group.
-In the past years, he led the Group to successfully complete several large-scale IT application and solution development projects for major clients in the public sector, private sector, banking and finance sector, and logistics sector.
-Mr. Lee obtained a degree of bachelor of science in computer studies from The University of Hong Kong in December 1989.
-He has over 30 years of experience in the IT industry.
+In the past years, he led the Group to successfully complete several large-scale IT application and solution development projects for major clients in the public services sector, private services sector, banking and finance sector, and logistics sector.
+Mr. Lee obtained a bachelor's degree of science in computer studies from The University of Hong Kong in December 1989.
+He has over 30 years of experience in IT industry.
 Mr. Lee is one of the substantial shareholders of the Company.

-Mr. Pun Shing Cheung ("Mr. Pun"), aged 40, is an executive Director and the authorized representative of the Company.
+Mr. Pun Shing Cheung ("Mr. Pun"), aged 41, is an executive Director and the authorized representative of the Company.
 Mr. Pun is also the company secretary and financial controller of the Group.
 He joined the Group in 2019 and responsible for overseeing the in-house operations, including accounting and financial operations as well as the company secretarial function of the Group.
 Mr. Pun has over 15 years of experience in accounting and auditing.
 Before joining the Group, he had worked for one of the big four international accounting firms and several companies listed on the main board of the Stock Exchange.
 Mr. Pun is a member of the Hong Kong Institute of Certified Public Accountants.